jwhittem/kernel-base-image/README.md

 Overview of the image configuration:

+- Install build utilities for the kernel, see [install.sh](scripts/install.sh)
 - Installs [cloud-init] for run once tasks, and for future automation
 - Allows user provided `authorized_keys` file applied to user `debian` by placing it in `files/` prior to build
 - Displays ip address at login screen